-Other ways of actively promoting JNAFS that were discussed included investing in marketing and creating an awareness campaign using various methods, e.g. creating pamphlets to distribute at conferences, increasing expanded mailing list for a target audience.
+Other ways of actively promoting JNAFS that were discussed included investing in marketing and creating an awareness campaign using various methods, e.g. creating pamphlets to distribute at conferences, increasing the email campaign, posters, etc. This would include targeting universities and institutes and gathering an expanded mailing list for a target audience.
 It was noted that approximately 10 SC members raised their hands when asked if they had previously published their research in JNAFS.
-STACPUB also discussed some of the positive aspects of JNAFS that could be emphasized in any promotion